Vampire Survivors: Development

 The full game was released for macOS and Windows on October 20, 2022.
-The game was also ported to Xbox One and Xbox Series X/S on November 10, 2022.
+The game was ported to Xbox One and Xbox Series X/S on November 10, 2022.
 Ports for Android and iOS devices were released on December 8, 2022.
 The mobile versions were fast-tracked for development in response to a number of clones that appeared on mobile app stores with stolen code and assets from the original game.
 While the game released on other platforms as an inexpensive but premium game, the mobile versions are free-to-play with optional ads.

-The Nintendo Switch version of the game was released on August 17, 2023.
-This also included support for local co-op play for up to four people, a feature that was simultaneously released for all versions of the game.
+The Nintendo Switch version was released on August 17, 2023.
+This includes support for local co-op play for up to four people, a feature that was simultaneously released for all versions of the game.

 The Tesla Cars version was released in September 2023 with the 2023.26 firmware update for vehicles with the correct hardware.

-A free update, titled Whiteout, was released on October 19, 2023, adding a new snow-themed stage and additional characters and weapons.
+A free update, titled Whiteout, was released on October 19, 2023, adding a snow-themed stage and additional characters and weapons.
 In April 2024, poncle surprise released the free Laborratory update.

 In April 2024, it was announced that the game would be coming to PlayStation systems, with PlayStation 4 and PlayStation 5 versions set for release on August 29, 2024.

 An update in April 2025 introduced the ability to use cross-saves between most of the games' supported platforms after linking with a free Poncle account.
 While this was also planned to be used for the PlayStation versions, legal issues blocked this feature.

 Online cooperative gameplay was introduced in beta testing by August 2025 for the Windows version and fully implemented into the game with the October 2025 update.

 A virtual reality port for the Meta Quest was released on November 13, 2025.
 The port includes the Legacy of the Moonspell and Tides of the Foscari downloadable content.

+As part of a free update in June 2026, the game's name was expanded as Vampire Survivors — First Survivaton.
+This came as Poncle began to release other bullet heaven style games that it had developed.
+The term "Survivaton" is a play on the phrase "survive a ton", and was added to establish Vampire Survivors as the flagship title in these games.